 A reverse brute-force attack is a type of brute-force attack in which an attacker uses a common password against multiple usernames in an attempt to gain access to a network.
-This term can also be written as reverse brute force attack, without the hyphen.
+The term can also be written as reverse brute force attack, without the hyphen.

-Reverse brute force attacks begin with the attacker having the password as a known value, but not the username.
-The attacker will then test the password against multiple possible usernames or encrypted files until, eventually, the right combination is found.
+Reverse brute-force attacks begin with the attacker having the password as a known value, but not the username.
+The attacker then tests the password against multiple possible usernames or encrypted files until, eventually, the right combination is found.

 How to prevent reverse brute-force attacks

 One of the best ways to prevent reverse brute-force attacks is to keep passwords well protected.
 Organizations should have a solid password policy in place that requires, among other things, employees to use longer, more complex passwords.

 Organizations should also enable two-factor authentication (2FA) or multifactor authentication (MFA).
 2FA and MFA provide additional layers of security to the primary form of authentication.
 Apple devices, for example, require users to input their Apple ID and an additional six-digit code that is displayed on another trusted device.

 Administrators should also denylist unknown, potentially malicious Internet Protocol (IP) addresses or allowlist acceptable IP addresses.

 A brute-force attack is the opposite of a reverse brute-force attack.
 Instead of a malicious hacker testing a password against usernames, a brute-force attack begins with knowing the username and guessing the password.
 The password is typically guessed through trial and error.